gitter-badger/php-phantomjs/README.md

-tiny and slow ;) php classes for work with cookies
+tiny and slow ;) php classes for work with PhantomJS